UrskaN/passworm-infra/README.md

 ### Pointers to Other Reqirements
 - cert-manager is defined and included in Ingress definition
 - PersistentVolume and PVC are defined and used with MongoDB
-- image for Passworm app is custom and built using Github Actions pipeline (previous assignment)
+- image for Passworm app is custom and built using Github Actions pipeline (previous assignment).
+It now uses tini as PID 1 process and runs app as nonroot user.
+- readiness probes are added to the app
+    - liveness: always returns 200 (if it's capable of responding, it's live)
+    - readines: positive response when database is connected (will stop responding with 200 if the connection is dropped)

 ### Deployment & GitOps
 Any change in files in directory `kubernetes/manifests` on main branch will be automatically deployed to the cluster using ArgoCD.
 Definitions for its resources are in `kubernetes/argocd`.